rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css.md

 Put every block, table or list element on a new line, regardless of their styles.

 Indent each nested element, thus respecting the nesting ladder.
-Inline elements can (but do not have to) be put to a new line to improve code readability.
+Inline elements can (but do not have to) be put to a new line and indented to improve code readability.

 - Element `<em>` is used to highlight a substring on a paragraph.
 It can stay where it is, because it is an inline element.
 - Element `<p>` is a block element, so it must be put on a new line.